Front Mission 3

 Front Mission 3, also known in Japan as is a tactical role-playing game developed and published by Square for the PlayStation.
 It was released in Japan in 1999, and North America by Square Electronic Arts and Europe in 2000.
 Front Mission 3 is the third main entry and the fifth entry overall in the Front Mission series.
 Like other Front Mission titles, Front Mission 3 is part of a serialized storyline that follows the stories of various characters and their struggles involving mecha known as wanzers.

 Front Mission 3 was the first title in the Front Mission series to be released in North America, Europe and Australia.

-A remake for the Nintendo Switch, titled Front Mission 3: Remake, was announced in September 2022 and released on June 26, 2025.
+A remake for the Nintendo Switch, titled Front Mission 3: Remake (Japanese: フロントミッション サード: リメイク), was announced in September 2022 and released on June 26, 2025.
+Ports to Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S were released on January 30, 2026.